 Why it’s worth the trip: Kids love it—but parents will, too.

-Wisconsin Dells may be known as the “Waterpark Capital of the World,” but it definitely offers more to explore.
+Wisconsin Dells may be known as the “Waterpark Capital of the World,” but there's more to explore.
 By day, take the kids to Noah’s Ark Waterpark, which features 49 waterslides, two wave pools, two endless rivers and more.
 When you’re ready for a break from the sun, opt for the Outlets at the Dells.
-Parents love saving 30–70 percent at more than 50 stores, and shopping Nike, Under Armour, Disney Store and more makes this mall a destination everyone can agree on.
+Parents love saving at more than 50 stores, and shopping Nike, Under Armour, Disney Store and more makes this mall a destination everyone can agree on.

 Go the extra mile: Make it a long weekend and recharge at Sundara Inn & Spa, a tranquil retreat nestled in a 26-acre, fragrant pine forest.
-A highlight is the outdoor infinity pool that’s heated year-round and features fire pit alcoves, soothing waterfalls and serene surroundings.
+Visitors love the outdoor infinity pool that’s heated year-round and features fire pit alcoves and soothing waterfalls.

 Learn more: Wisconsin Dells Visitor & Convention Bureau